Cranberry Baseball League

 3. The Third Time a player, coach, or manager is ejected from a game, the team will be fined $50 and the player, coach, or manager will be suspended for the rest of the season.
 If he desires to play, coach, or manage the following season, the team that he wishes to participate for must apply for re-instatement to the league and said application must be approved by a majority of the voting members.

-4. When an umpire notifies the President of an ejection, the Commissioner or President will call the respective coach, who will inform him of the situation.
-With this call, the commissioner will institute the appropriate penalty for the ejection.
+4. When the Umpire In Chief notifies the President of an ejection, the President or Comissioner will call the respective coach, who will inform him of the situation.
+With this call, the President will institute the appropriate penalty for the ejection.
 If payment of a fine is forthcoming, payment must be made prior to the teams next game or the player, coach, or manager cannot participate

 Conduct Rules